eth-vaw-glaciology/course-101-0250-00/src/logistics.md

 Once you have your GitHub account ready (see lecture 2 [how-to](/lecture2/#a_brief_git_demo_session)), create a private repository you will _**share with the teaching staff only**_ to upload your weekly assignments:

-1. Create a **private** GitHub repository named `pde-on-gpu-<moodleprofilename>`, where `<moodleprofilename>` has to be replaced by your name **as displayed on Moodle, lowercase, diacritics removed, spacing replaced with hyphens (-)**.
+1. Within the [pdes-on-gpus-julia-course](https://github.com/pdes-on-gpus-julia-course) organisation, create a **private** GitHub repository named `pde-on-gpu-<moodleprofilename>`, where `<moodleprofilename>` has to be replaced by your name **as displayed on Moodle, lowercase, diacritics removed, spacing replaced with hyphens (-)**.
 For example, if your Moodle profile name is "Joël Désirée van der Linde" your repository should be named `pde-on-gpu-joel-desiree-van-der-linde`.
 2. Select an `MIT License` and add a `README.md` file.
-3. Share this private repository on GitHub with the [teaching bot](https://github.com/teaching-bot).
-4. **For each homework submission**, you will:
+3. **For each homework submission**, you will:
     - create a git branch named `homework-X` (X ``\\in [2-...]``) and switch to that branch (`git switch -c homework-X`);
     - create a new folder named `homework-X` to put the exercise codes into;
     - (don't forget to `git add` the code-files and `git commit` them);